 On the lakeshore, this is the time to see migrating Purple Sandpiper.
 A few usually show up each November into December on piers and rock jetties, especially after east or north winds.
 November is also a prime time for gulls.
 Bonaparte’s Gull will continue to congregate and move along the lakeshore.
 The first Little Gull may arrive; Sabine’s, Franklin’s, and Black-legged Kittiwake are possible.
 So are tardy Common and Forster’s Tern.

 Jaeger – both Pomarine and Parasitic – are likely during the first part of the month.
-Watch for birds harassing gulls.
-That’s a jaeger trademark.
+Watch for birds harassing gulls, which is a jaeger trademark.
 Migrating Common and Red-throated Loon and Horned Grebe will still be visible from shore; Eared Grebe are rare but possible.
 Flocks of Bufflehead, Common Goldeneye, Black, White-winged, and Surf Scoter, and Common and Red-breasted Merganser will also be migrating or settling in for the winter.
 Keep an eye out for King Eider and Harlequin Duck, which are rarities here.

-Look at jetties and piers at the Irondequoit Bay Outlet, Charlotte, the east spit of Braddock Bay, and at Hamlin Beach State Park.
+Look at jetties and piers at the Irondequoit Bay Outlet, Charlotte, the East Spit of Braddock Bay, and at Hamlin Beach State Park.
 The bluffs at Parking Lot #4 at Hamlin Beach provide an excellent observation point for passing jaegers, gulls, and waterfowl.
 The Niagara River becomes a key staging area for thousands of gulls, including rarities, and is definitely worth a visit.

 On the ponds, ducks will still be moving through in good numbers.
-American Wigeon, Ring-necked Duck, Northern Shoveler, Green-winged Teal, Canvasback, Mallard, and American Black Duck will be most numerous.
+American Wigeon, Ring-necked Duck, Northern Shoveler, Green-winged Teal, Canvasback, Mallard and American Black Duck will be most numerous.

 Watch also for Hooded Merganser, Northern Pintail, and Ruddy Duck.
 Dunlin, Pectoral Sandpiper, and White-rumped Sandpiper are the most likely shorebirds.
 Look in Irondequoit Bay, Braddock Bay, and any of the lakeshore ponds in Greece for ducks and waterfowl in general; mudflats at the south end of Irondequoit Bay (off the north side of Empire Boulevard), in the Salmon Creek area, at the east spit of Braddock Bay, and at Northrup Creek Sanctuary for shorebirds.
 Be sure to take a trip to Montezuma National Wildlife Refuge.
 Tundra Swan, Snow Goose, and a wide array of ducks and other waterfowl are sure to be seen.